BlazeCodeOrg/TSViewer/README.md

 # TSViewer
-This is a simple TeamSpeak client which connects every x minutes to get the connected clients and displays them in a notification and/or quick settings tile.
+This is a simple TeamSpeak client which connects every x minutes to get the connected clients and displays them in a notification, WearOS complication and quick settings tile.
 This works by using a Teamspeak Query account to login.
 That means it is required to enter the ip and login credentials into the app.
 As this is sensitive, the ip and credentials are saved only locally and encrypted to make sure that other apps cannot scrape the data.

 The app uses the new Material You adaptive colors, but is also backwards compatible to devices below Android 12.